Two sided ergodic singular control and mean field game for diffusions: Mean-field Game Problem

 \subsection{Conditions for optimality and equilibrium}

-In this setting, we can generalize the results of the section before using some simple ergodic results for diffusions. \begin{definition} We say that $(a^*,b^*), a^* \leq b^*$ is an equilibrium point if $(D^{b^{\ast}},U^{a^{\ast}}) $ belongs to the set
+In this setting, we can generalize the results of the section before using some simple ergodic results for diffusions.
+Recall that the function $f(x)$ is assumed to be continuous. \begin{definition} We say that a control $\eta^*$ is an \emph{equilibrium} of the mean-field game if it belongs to the set